puneetsingh1027/puneetsingh1027/README.md

 - 👋 Hi, I’m @puneetsingh1027
-- 👀 I’m interested in ...machine learning
+- 👀 I’m interested in .....
 - 🌱 I’m currently learning ...python
-- 💞️ I’m looking to collaborate on ...ml based projects
+- 💞️ I’m looking to collaborate on ... projects
 - 📫 How to reach me ...@puneet_trapper

 <!---